onnx/optimizer/README.md

 ## 🛠 Maintainer Wanted

-We are currently **looking for a new maintainer** to help support and evolve the `onnx-optimizer` project.
+We are currently **looking for a new maintainer** to help support and evolve the `onnxoptimizer` project.

 If you're passionate about ONNX, graph optimizations, or contributing to the open source machine learning ecosystem, we'd love to hear from you!
 This is a great opportunity to contribute to a widely used project and collaborate with the ONNX community.